 Why Study Here?

-- International environment.
-Students come from over 100 countries.
-Over 40% of these students are from non-European countries.
+- A dynamic, international environment: students come from over 100 countries and over 40% of these students are from outside Europe.

 The School is located in the heart of London, and immediately adjacent to the University of London's central precinct and the British Museum.
 Students benefit from the facilities and events at the University of London Union and the Student Representative Council.
 The School has its own dedicated Student Adviser, able to advise students on non-academic issues, such as immigration and visa issues, accommodation, or financial worries which may arise during studies.
 LSHTM's Careers Service advises students on a one-to-one basis, whether you want tips on writing an effective CV, or just need help deciding what to do next.